ABOUT MIRIAM "DUCHESS" HARRIS

 She earned a Juris Doctorate in January 2011, and has an expertise in Civil Rights Law.
 In 2015, The Minnesota Association of Black Lawyers chose her to receive “The Profiles in Courage Award.”
 She is currently a member of Governor Tim Walz's Board of Public Defense.

-She is also the proud curator of the Duchess Harris Collection, which has more than 90 books written for 3-12 graders.
+She is also the proud curator of the Duchess Harris Collection, which has 115 books written for 4-12 graders.
 Macalester College President, Brian C. Rosenberg, interviewed her about her book on the #MeToo Movement.

-Professor Harris is on sabbatical for the 2018-2019 academic year.
 She resides in Vadnais Heights MN with her husband, Dr. Jon.
-V. Thomas, their three children, Austin, Avi, and Zach; a British Short Haired cat named Skittles and a Standard Poodle named Mocha.
+V. Thomas, their three children, Austin, Avi, and Zach; a British Short Haired cat named Skittles, a stray cat named Tommie, and a Standard Poodle named Mocha.

 I believe pedagogy is a form of social practice and it should inspire a lifelong, hands-on learning commitment to students.
 For me, teaching is not simply a matter of improving academic preparation or demonstrating an area of ongoing research.
 It must expand our sense of possibility for the world beyond the classroom.
 This belief informs my philosophy of teaching: students grow as individuals when we invite them to engage in rigorous classroom methodologies and meaningful civic engagement.